 Most of the information in this section focuses on practical aspects of University exams.
 However, it is very important to remember that University exams build on what you have done throughout the year.
 Everyone works in a different way, so instead of comparing yourself to other people, think about what works for you and plan your revision time in line with this.
 Be proactive in your revision supervisions, and active in your revision strategies (do practice papers, discuss questions and so on).

 Looking after yourself during exam term is important.
 There will be many events within College and the University to help you to do this, such as mindfulness sessions, so keep an eye out for these and take up these opportunities.
 Building up your own confidence and developing your resilience throughout the year is also very important.
 Remember to eat well and get a good night’s sleep.
-If you have any specific concerns about your exams please do talk these over with your Tutor or DoS.
-You may also find the information on exam-stress here useful.
+If you have any specific concerns about your exams you may wish to talk these over with your Tutor or DoS, and also arrange to meet a College Nurse to talk about exam anxieties or stress.
+It is important to raise concerns with a College Nurse if you find exams difficult.

 Exams are organised by the University and take place in central locations, at the times that will be specified on your CamSIS Self Service pages and on your yellow exam confirmation form – known as your ECF (normally not issued until the start of the Easter Term).
 ECF’s are placed in your pigeon hole in the Porter’s Lodge by the Tutorial Office.
 Please check the information on your exam timetable is correct and read the important information concerning the exam procedure, printed on the reverse of your ECF.
 Do not leave this checking to the last minute.
 If you have any concerns, please contact the Tutorial Office by email.